 Before voters head to the polls on Thursday 12 December, we have been asking politicians questions on defence.

-Forces News sat down with Green Party co-leader Jonathan Bartley to discuss military issues ahead of the 2019 election.
+Forces News sat down with Labour Party leader Jeremy Corbyn to discuss military issues ahead of the 2019 election.

 Will defence spending increase or decrease?

 Were he to become prime minister, Jeremy Corbyn told Forces News the amount of government spending assigned to defence would remain at 2% of national income.

 "We think that is a reasonable figure – but we'd also configure it differently, in terms of raising Armed Forces pay and also looking at the levels of equipment," he said.

 Supplies for the Royal Fleet Auxiliary (RFA) and for frigates were highlighted as priority cases by the Labour leader.

 Mr Corbyn also said focus would be put on giving personnel more support to prepare them for civilian life and also providing assistance after they have left service.

 What are the UK’s biggest threats?